INTERSAIL/sandboxable/README.md

   NOTE: You can use ```Sandboxable::ANY_SANDBOX``` for current sandbox_id and that allow you to skip the sandbox_id data partitioning

+##### Skip sandbox check
+  You can skip the sandbox check in two ways:
+     - using unscoped method: be aware that you loose also all the other default scopes that belongs to the model
+     - using the without_sandbox method that accepts a block and runs the code inside ignoring the sandbox proc, example:
+           Model.without_sandbox {|obj| obj.all}

 #### Additional Notes